2019-2021: Family First Readiness Strategy Roadmap

 The Redlich Horwitz Foundation (RHF) is pleased to partner with the New York Office of Children and Family Services (OCFS) and local jurisdictions on Family First implementation.

-Family First Prevention Services Act.
+The Family First Readiness initiative is designed to help local child welfare offices in New York State prepare to successfully implement the federal Family First Prevention Services Act.
 Family First passed with bipartisan support in 2018 and will be fully implemented in New York State in October 2021.

 The law is designed to prevent children’s entry into foster care by providing high-intensity, evidence-based prevention services to at-risk families without regard to their income.
 The second goal is to ensure children are placed in the least restrictive foster care setting, and when that setting is a residential facility, to ensure those children receive high-quality, short-term clinical care.